OpenBagTwo/gsb/docs/usage.md

 ## Locating Your Save Data

-Before setting up `gsb` to manage your game saves, you'll first need to know where your save data is located.
+Before setting up GSB to manage your game saves, you'll first need to know where your save data is located.
 This will, of course, vary wildly based on platform and title, but many games have